 Once your kids understand categories and homes, this is the command I use instead of “clean your room.”

 “Clean your room” doesn’t tell kids what you want to see.

 In my house, I want to see a clear floor, so that’s what I tell them to do.

 I hope this post inspired you to declutter your kids rooms this spring!

 To less stuff and more you this spring!

-PS Ready to simplify your home but not sure where to start?
-Grab my FREE Minimalism Starter Guide and let’s get going!
+PS Did this post inspire you to get started decluttering your whole home?
+I hope so!
+Grab my FREE Simplicity Starter Guide and let’s get going!